tmpfiles.d(5) — Linux manual page

 i.e. users/groups that are guaranteed to be resolvable during

 early boot.
-If this field references users/groups that only
+If this field references users/groups that only become

-similar networked directory service become available), execution
+networked directory service become available), execution of the

-information on requirements on system user/group definitions.
+on requirements on system user/group definitions.

-By default the ownership of listed inodes is set to the specified
+By default, the ownership of listed inodes is set to the specified

-Optionally, if prefixed with ":", the configured user/group
+existed.
+Optionally, if prefixed with ":", the configured

 Age